 Thankfully, I found an ACA-compliant plan that only costs me $135.91 per month.
 On top of that, I pay $59 per month for access to a direct primary care doctor… meaning I can make an appointment any time and as often as I want for the same monthly fee.
-(Shoutout to this podcast episode for helping me find those options.)
+(Shoutout to Mark Dunn in this podcast for helping me find those options.)

 (In case you’re behind on the lingo, ACA stands for Affordable Care Act.
 A lot of people simply call it “ObamaCare.”
 It’s a law that encapsulates A LOT of things, but for the purposes of this article, it basically means that you have to have health insurance or pay a fine.
 Finding a health care plan that’s ACA-compliant means you won’t have to pay the fine.)

 Self employed health insurance: do I need it?

 The sad fact is, medical bills are so insanely high in the United States, that if you don’t have health insurance, you’re running the risk of absolute bankruptcy if anything happened to you.

 Take me for example: a 30-year-old who eats an insanely healthy plant-based diet, goes to the gym multiple times per week, sleeps enough, does no drugs, hardly ever drinks, and has no illness in her medical history beyond the common cold and the occasional stomach bug.

 I could have just paid the $695 per adult fee for not having self employed health insurance in 2018 and been done with it.